rbiggs/chocolatechip-ui/README.markdown

     // Windows Phone 8 examples for use with jQuery: grunt win_examples_chui

+    // To build just the tests:
+    grunt chocolatechipjs tests

 ##Test

 ChocolateChip uses QUnit for tests.
 To run the tests, you first have to build the framework running **grunt** in the command line.
 Grunt does not run the tests automatically.
 You can run each test by opening the html files in the test folder in a browser.